srele96/cpp-learning-curve/README.md

 5. Now I can use library

 The chaos from yesterday is gone.
 Setting up library and cleaning up mess from yesterday was quick.

+## Talked with a friend about c++ libraries

+Before figuring out how to add c++ library on my own, I asked a friend.

+A few days later I talked to him about my experience, how I realized that first I need to build a library, then link it.
+Also I told him it would be problem if I had 10 libraries, because I would need to build each of them individually.

+He mentioned package manager can help with that, but that package managers are often configured on company or project level.

+Another thing he mentioned was, CMake is pretty much standard and he was surprised this library didn't support CMake.

+I have to learn about this, but later.